A few years ago when I was traveling through the South of India I met a lady with an unforgettable exuberance of vitality.

 Not only did she illuminate, but she had an elegance that raised those in her presence.
 She listened well, her gestures infused with appreciation, and her language musical.

-Many of us have different ideals about what it means to be vibrant.
+So many of us have different ideals about what it means to be vibrant.
 To an athlete, vitality is to be free from physical injury; to a fitness buff it means to look fit and strong; to a physician it means the passing of blood tests.

 It got me thinking about what vibrant health means to me, and the depth at which I hope to continuously realize it.

 It's a generosity of spirit and unlike anything that can be forced or prescribed.
-An elegant unfolding is the magic of vitality.

 But first, we need to nurture the growth conditions.